Click on a link to be taken to the entry below.

 Academic credits, undergraduate or graduate, earned more than ten years before the date of application for admission will normally not be considered as a valid basis for admission.
 At the discretion of the faculty in the proposed program of study, such credits may be validated by an examination or examinations given at the University of Virginia.

-Official results of the Graduate Record Examination general test (or the General Management Admission Test as approved) and two letters of recommendation (preferably from faculty who have taught in the field of the major subject) are required in support of the application.
+Official results of the Graduate Record Examination general test (or the General Management Admission Test or Medical College Admission Test as approved) and two letters of recommendation (preferably from faculty who have taught in the field of the major subject) are required in support of the application.
 Upon acceptance to the graduate program, the applicant must provide official transcripts of his or her baccalaureate record and any graduate-level work conducted at the University or elsewhere.

 Applicants whose native language is not English must complete the Test of English as a Foreign Language (TOEFL), which is administered by ETS, or the International English Language Testing System (IELTS).
 This requirement is typically waived for applicants who will have received a baccalaureate degree or its international equivalent from a college or university in which English is the primary language of instruction.